 - The schedules of consultation are listed each day in the log book (emergency consultation 24/7).

-- The Sisterships, PONANT Explorers and Le Commandant Charcot also have a hospital for any small surgery.
+- The Sisterships, PONANT Explorers, Le Paul Gauguin and Le Commandant Charcot also have a hospital for any small surgery.

 Do I have to pay for medical consultations on board?

-There is a charge for medical consultations undertaken by the doctor or nurse on board.
-The price can vary according to the time and place of the consultation (hospital or cabin).
+Consultations, medical or surgical treatments, and laboratory-based or medical imagery-based (radiology) analyses carried out on board by the doctor or the nurse have to be paid for.
+The price can vary according to the time and place of the consultation (hospital or stateroom).
+The prices for all treatments and procedures are displayed in the waiting room.
 Any medication must also be paid for by the passenger.
 If using medications on a regular basis make sure to bring adequate supplies for the duration of your cruise.